corda/cordapp-trial-framework/docs/cordapp_development_best_practices.md

 # Cordapp Development Best Practices
-Whether this is your first cordapp or you are an experienced blockchain developer there are many best practices your development team should consider in order to produce a high quality trial application.
+Whether this is your first cordapp or you are an experienced blockchain developer there are some best practices your development team should consider in order to produce a high quality trial application.

 The following sections describe aspects of Cordapp development to keep in mind when preparing your application for the trial.
 These best practices will help you create a more stable experience for the trial participants.